TIBCOSoftware/flogo-contrib/activity/rest/README.md

 title: REST
 weight: 4618
 ---
-# tibco-rest
+# REST
-This activity provides your flogo application the ability to invoke a REST service.
+This activity allows you to invoke a REST service.

 ## Installation
+### Flogo Web
+This activity comes out of the box with the Flogo Web UI
+### Flogo CLI
 ```bash
 flogo add activity github.com/TIBCOSoftware/flogo-contrib/activity/rest
 ```